x

 RELATED: Trump seizes on one block of a Colorado city to warn of migrant crime threat, even as crime dips

-Aurora Mayor Mike Coffman, a Republican, told 9NEWS he will not appear at Trump’s rally.
+Aurora Mayor Mike Coffman, a Republican, told 9NEWS he would not appear at Trump’s rally.

 RELATED: Trump says during presidential debate that gangs are 'taking over' Aurora